barbazul/1kfa/mod_guide_player.md

 That's a strong signal to the GM, and the GM is likely to follow strong signals.

-If you enjoy playing in a style where things flow like a conversation or a story, from question to answer, from description to dialogue and back around again, rather than pushing a limited set of buttons laid out in front of you, try playing without *naming* the moves.
+If you enjoy playing in a style where things flow like a narrated story, from question to answer, from description to dialogue and naturally back around again, rather than pushing a limited set of buttons laid out in front of you, try playing without *naming* the moves.
 Just describe what your character does in a natural way.

 "Kresk wants that acorn!
 I slam my fist down on the squirrel!"

-### Fictional position *matters*
+### Moves Depend On the Fiction

 Because uncertainty is a key requirement before a flip is called for, the fiction that you and your friends establish *matters*.

-If a character threatens a towering Mountain Giant with a punch in the shin, the GM will not call for a Parley flip.
+If a character threatens a towering Mountain Giant with a punch (that would only reach the Giant's lower shin), the GM will not call for a Parley flip.
 A wound to the arm or hand might be described in such a way that would clearly make using a bow for Volley or Called Shot impossible.
 Or successful application of an Amulet of Amiability